The IIIs (13+)

 What do the girls think?

 I like the IIIs because of the chilled environment and how everyone is so nice to each other.
 I like how nice and big the common room is.
 I also like the independence of having a kitchen and being able to make toast or popcorn.
 I really like the house staff and how they are always open to talk to.
 Laura

 In the IIIs house you are treated like family and everyone is so caring when you are upset or need someone to talk to.
 I also like the weekends out because you are entertained and you are with all your friends having a good time.
 I also like the the freedom we get because we get to call our parents and relax when it gets time for bed.
 Laura

 I am looking forward to being the IIIs Housemistress this year.
 I joined Tudor Hall in September 2016 as Deputy Housemistress for the IIs and I have worked in Education for 5 years in academic and pastoral roles.
 As well as working in the house I teach Religious Studies, PSHE and work in the Learning Support Department.
 I studied Theology and Religious Studies at Leeds University before moving on to Birmingham University to complete my PGDipEd.

 I live on site with my husband Dan who is an engineer and two white cats, Neville and Pippin.
 I enjoy travelling and going to the cinema in my free time.
 I love working in boarding as there is a never dull moment!
 The girls are always making me laugh and we get up to all kinds of fun activities in the evenings and on the weekends.
 Supporting the girls emotionally as well as academically is of the utmost importance to me as is ensuring that they have the best boarding experience possible.
 The IIIs house is a wonderful place to be and feels like a true family.

-Julie Gunning IIIs Deputy Housemistress
+Danielle Facey IIIs Deputy Housemistress